Notes on Gravitational Physics: Spherically symmetric spacetimes

+\benr\item Find the solutions $P(r)$ and $\Phi(r)$ to the Newtonian equations governing hydrostatic equilibrium for a uniform-density star, \eqref{e:newt_star} and $\Phi' = m/r^2$, and show that they can be written in the form \eqref{e:newt_star2} below.
 A star of radius $R$ and constant density $\rho$ has $m(r)$, $P(r)$ and $\Phi(r)$ given by \bsube \esube Here $P_c$ is the pressure at the center of the star.
 Outside the star, \be \Phi = - \frac Mr. \ee Inside the star, $\Phi'$ has the simple form $\dis\frac m{r^2}$ given by Gauss's law, and a common error is to think of Gauss's theorem as meaning $\Phi$ itself is given by $-\dis\frac mr$.
 But $\Phi$ involves the integral $\dis\int_r^\infty \Phi' dr$.
 Inside a uniform density spherical shell, for example, $\Phi$ is constant, like the electric potential inside a charged spherical shell.

 \item Relativistic uniform-density star.
 Find the pressure $P$ inside and the metric potentials $\Phi$ and $\lambda$ inside a relativistic star with uniform energy density $\rho$.
 Use Eq.~\eqref{e:m} to find $m(r)$, the TOV equation \eqref{tov} to find $P(r)$, and Eq.~\eqref{pp} to find $\Phi$.
 Then show that they can be written in the form \eqref{e:relstar} below. \een